proJM-Coding/proJM-pack/README.md

 Please tell me about any ways to help with performance, there is a issue about it and you can talk about it there.

 Current features:

+.
 Better sounds

-Bow stages are colour coded
+.
+Bow stages are colour coded and have diffrent sounds per stage

+.
 Ore textures changed to be easier to see (also old textures)

-More clear water
+. clearer water

+.
 Alows you to see invisible players better (for bedwars)

+.
+Lowered fire overlay hight (not in uploaded pack yet, still working on it).

 **Any ideas or features you will like please tell me!**